 CPT Based Tools

 Clinical Classifications Software for Services and Procedures

-The Chronic Condition Indicator (CCI) provides users an easy way to categorize ICD-9-CM diagnosis codes into one of two categories: chronic or not chronic.
-The tool can also assign ICD-9-CM diagnosis codes into 1 of 18 body system categories.
-(Updated for codes valid through FY 2014.)
+Chronic Condition Indicator for ICD-10-CM provides users an easy way to categorize ICD-10-CM diagnosis codes into one of two categories: chronic or not chronic.
+The tool can also assign ICD-10-CM diagnosis codes into 1 of 18 body system categories.
+(Updated for codes valid through FY 2018.)

-Comorbidity Software assigns variables that identify coexisting conditions on hospital discharge records.
-(Updated for codes valid through FY 2014.)
+Elixhauser Comorbidity Software for ICD-10-CM assigns variables that identify coexisting conditions on hospital discharge records.
+(Updated for codes valid through FY 2018.)

-Procedure Classes facilitate research on hospital services using administrative data by identifying whether a procedure is (a) diagnostic or therapeutic, and (b) minor or major in terms of invasiveness and/or resource use.
-(Updated for codes valid through FY 2014.)
+Procedure Classes for ICD-10-PCS facilitate research on hospital services using administrative data by identifying whether an ICD-10-PCS procedure is (a) diagnostic or therapeutic, and (b) minor or major in terms of invasiveness and/or resource use.
+(Updated for codes valid through FY 2018.)

-Utilization Flags reveal additional information about use of health care services by combining information from UB-04 revenue codes and ICD-9-CM procedure codes to create flags, or indicators, of utilization.
+Utilization Flags for ICD-10-PCS reveal additional information about use of health care services by combining information from UB-04 revenue codes and ICD-10-PCS procedure codes to create flags, or indicators, of utilization.
 Use of procedures and services such as ICU, CCU, NICU, and specific diagnostic tests and therapies can be assessed with these Utilization Flags.
-(Updated for codes valid through 2013.)
+(Updated for codes valid through FY 2018.)